wilsonliaows/docs/connectors/mssql/select.md

 # SQL Server - Select actions

 ## Select rows
 This action lets you select rows based on certain criteria defined by a ` WHERE` condition.
-Rows from the selected table that match the `WHERE` condition will be returned as output of this action.
+Rows from the selected table that match the `WHERE` condition will be returned as the output of this action.

 ![Select rows action](/assets/images/mssql/select-rows-action.png)
 *Select rows action*